Ski tour della Grande Guerra | © Nicolo Miana - Archivio Immagini ApT Val di Fassa

 On the trail of the White War in the Dolomites

-Notes: open from mid December 2023 to end of March 2024
+Notes: open from January to March 2026

 Read all